 What does matters is the type and ratio of carbohydrates, fats, and protein.

-Northern Italy borders the Mediterranean, but its cuisine of dairy based sauces and seafood is not considered as healthy as a Southern Italian diet emphasizing vegetables, seafood, and poultry.
+Northern Italy borders the Mediterranean, but its cuisine of dairy based sauces and seafood is not considered as healthy as a Southern Italian diet emphasizing vegetables and lean protein like seafood and poultry.

 A diet that is not sustainable is a flawed diet.
 A diet that is not flexible is a flawed diet.
-If Americans truly understood an authentic Paleo diet, no one would eat it.
+If Americans truly understood what is an “authentic” Paleo diet, very few would eat it.
 Instead of authentic Paleo which is nothing more than guess work, you get versions of a Paleo-American diet complete with Paleo cookies and ice cream.

-Stuffed rats was a delicacy of the ancient Roman aristocracy.
-It is not popular today.
+Stuffed rats and door mice were delicacy of the ancient Roman aristocracy.
+They are not popular today.

-This website does not showcase “authentic” Southern Italian recipes that appeal to the American palate.
-Recipes with octopus and squid are not as popular to the American palate as spaghetti and meatballs.
+This website highlights many “authentic” Southern Italian recipes that appeal to the American palate.
+Recipes with octopus and squid are not as popular to most Americans compared to spaghetti and meatballs.
 Italian-American restaurants rarely serve authentic Southern Italian pastas with greens and a variety of vegetables, or pizza with greens like arugula.
 For many Americans, arugula is a salad green not a pizza topping.

 If a Mexican restaurant opened up in my parents hometown of Conversano, I am certain it would be a success.
 Healthy?
 Not necessarily.
 But, Italians do not eat out on a regular basis like Americans.
-For Italians, Mexican food or Asian foods are a rare treat, not a weekly ritual.
+For most Italians, Mexican, India, Chinese, and other ethnic foods are a rare treat not a weekly ritual.